Equipment

 Kit I Use

-This page contains affiliate links to Amazon and other retailers.
-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
-I only recommend kit I personally use and trust.
-Full disclosure →
+Disclosure: This page contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
+This doesn't cost you anything extra – it just helps support the channel.
+I only recommend kit I actually use and trust.

 Accessories